Home » Course » Desserts

 Step 1: Grease pan

-First, generously (and I mean real generous!) grease the bottom and sides of your 9-inch round cake pan with olive oil.
+First, generously (and I mean really generously!) grease the bottom and sides of your 9-inch round cake pan with olive oil (you can also use nonstick cooking spray for convenience).

-In a large bowl, add flour, salt, baking powder, and baking soda.
+In a large bowl, bring together dry ingredients by adding flour, salt, baking powder, and baking soda.
 Mix to combine.

-In the bowl of a stand mixer (you can also use a hand mixer), combine granulated sugar, eggs, and lemon zest.
-Then mix on high for 5 minutes – this is an important step to help our cake batter be light and fluffy.
+In the bowl of a stand mixer (you can also use a hand mixer), combine wet ingredients – granulated sugar, eggs, and lemon zest.

 Slowly add olive oil into the batter, then mix for another 2 minutes.
 Yes!
 We are getting this batter super airy and fluffy!